 Low carat gold alloys may also tarnish slightly in time, but no other precious metal changes colour as drastically as sterling silver does, mostly due to the high copper content in a standard 925 alloy, which is especially susceptible to oxidation.

 When pieces are oxidized, and the oxidation is purposefully polished off from raised parts of the design, pieces acquire an antique look and feel.
-In contemporary jewellery pieces, the contrast between black and bright is used to highlight specific design features.
+The dramatic contrast between black and bright is often used to highlight specific design features in contemporary jewellery pieces.

 Do NOT dip oxidized pieces in jewellery cleaner products.
 This will remove the black patina and ruin the intended effect of the oxidation.